 Note: Highlighted in blue are subsectors for which value-added would decrease for Africa globally but still increases in most African countries.
+Source: ECA based on ECA and CEPII (forthcoming a).

 Developing agrifood-related RVCs cannot be overemphasized, especially for their contribution to Africa's food security.
-AfCFTA implementation can facilitate the creation of agrifood RVCs in Africa, which could further support the creation of a more robust, stable and predictable agrifood sector (see figure 3.7).
+AfCFTA implementation can facilitate the creation of agrifood RVCs in Africa, which The greatest potential for RVCs' development in AfCFTA context is expected mostly in agrifood and industrial sectors (such as automotive, pharma and chemicals, wood and paper, metals, and other manufactured products) as well as a few services sectors (such as health and tourism). could further support the creation of a more robust, stable and predictable agrifood sector (see figure 3.7).
 And if Africa's overall currently negative trade balance in processed agrifood (-\$36.2 billion in 2023) would continue deteriorating over time, it would be relatively more pronounced by 2045 without the AfCFTA (reaching -\$105.2 billion) than with it (reaching -\$103.6 billion),23 thanks to a relative narrowing net trade balance in processed agrifood for final consumption under the AfCFTA (-\$81.3 billion) than without it (-\$84.0 billion).24 While small, such differences are still indicative of the potential that AfCFTA implementation would have in adding more value to processed agrifood products available for final consumption within the African continent.